YusupovJaloliddin/LeetCode/README.md

 ```

 1.Alhamdulillah I solved problem 30 today, it was very good for me.
-We will do it inshaAllah my friends😊😊
+We will do it inshaAllah my friends😊

 ```